Implan-Group/api/impact/workflows/CreateProject.md

 - `groupEvents` (json-array): An array of the Events to associate with this Group
   - `eventId` (guid): The guid Id for the Event to associate
   - `scalingFactor` (number): Percentage (0.0 ..
 1.0) of Scaling to apply to this Event

+---
+## Finishing Up
+- Once a Project has been created, one or more Events have been added, and then one or more Groups have been added to link those Events to Regions, your Impact can be executed.
+- See `RunImpactAnalysis.md` in the same folder as this document in order to see the Workflow around executing a Project Impact Analysis